If you have a question that is not answered below, please contact us.

 In September 2015, the U.S. Department of the Treasury and Internal Revenue Service issued final rules on equivalency determinations (EDs).
 These rules finalize the proposed regulations first issued in September 2012, upon which experts have been relying in the interim.
 The final regulations further strengthen grantmakers’ ability to confidently rely on EDs provided through our repository because they strongly affirm the unique approach that NGOsource has taken to provide ED repository services from the time we launched.
 Specifically, the regulations reinforce NGOsource’s decision to staff our ED repository with qualified tax practitioners (QTPs), i.e., the attorneys in charge of our legal review process.

 NGOsource adheres to IRS ED standards for a U.S. public charity as prescribed by the applicable IRS regulations.
-This includes Revenue Procedure 92-94, as it may be amended by the U.S. Department of the Treasury.
 What is — and isn't — included in NGOsource's ED services is largely determined by the IRS and U.S. federal law.

 The ED Request Process